Skip to content

 The glue keeps the tufts in place, but this technique doesn’t lend itself to durability or longevity, as the glue can come loose and cause the rug to shed over time.
 Constant foot traffic will also see these types of rug shed faster and more frequently than the other three rug designs.

-Machine-made rug’s main benefit to the consumer is price.
+A machine-made rug’s main benefit to the consumer is price.
 Quality, hand-made wool rugs can be expensive, but with this comes less shedding, fewer loose fibres and generally higher quality and far more comfortable rug.

-Finally, the Bigger the Budget, the Better the Wool Rug
+The Bigger the Budget, the Better the Wool Rug

 Simply put, if your rug is of poorer quality (i.e., mostly machine-made), it’s prone to quicker wear and tear and fibre loss.
 Wool pile rugs that are hand-made have better structural integrity and durability.

 Although it requires a bigger budget, always opt for superior quality wool rugs from reputable sources like Rugs Direct.
-We offer 100% wool rugs among other wool and cotton alternatives to offer our customers a rug that retains its exceptional levels of comfort and durability throughout the years.
+We offer 100% wool rugs, among other wool and cotton alternatives, to offer our customers a rug that retains its exceptional levels of comfort and durability throughout the years.

 How to Make a Wool Rug Stop Shedding